 Good Mead has a longer dungeon that’s too dangerous for low level PCs.
 Good Mead is also called out as being settled by Chultans which is a change from Legacy of the Crystal Shard.
 This will probably not shut up anyone who wants to complain about people of color in their Norse/Canadian winter land adventure but fuck those people.

 In the smallest town with the unfortunate name of Dougan’s Hole, the PCs are tasked with recovering some kidnapped children.
-This one is also not good for low level PCs, the kids are in a frost giant stronghold and while the giants aren’t there, it’s like a level 8 encounter if the PCs fight or blow a stealth check.
+This one is also not good for low level PCs, the kids are in a frost giant stronghold and while the giants aren’t home there is still a CR 8 encounter if the PCs fight or blow a stealth check.
 But there’s treasure in a set of Boots that confer Resistance to Cold, so the risk comes with proportional reward.

 Caer-Dineval is a weird one.
 This is less of a straightforward objective.
 The town’s castle has been taken over by cultists.
 It doesn’t work for level 1 characters if your characters plan to kick in the door and kill all the cultists.
 But the cultists don’t murder the PCs on sight either.
 It’s a situation, not a set of perfectly balanced encounters.
 Do the PCs try to free the hostages right away or do they come back when they can kill all the cultists?
 I dropped my fudge on this one when I read that Avarice, a tiefling wizard and member of the Arcane Brotherhood, resides in this castle.
 She’s one of the most powerful NPCs in the adventure and quite possibly the final boss you fight.
 She’s also toting around two gargoyle bodyguards.
-So she is basically untouchable for low level characters.
+So she is meant to be untouchable for low level characters.
 The adventure says that if she doesn’t feel safe, like if the PCs start attacking, she will just leave.